 Shahryar Qadri is an entrepreneurial leader who brings more than 18 years of experience in healthcare information technology.
-Prior to Project Connect, Shahryar was the Chief Technology Officer at RxSavings Solutions, where he led the engineering organization to create technology that helps over 8 million members save money on their prescriptions.
+Prior to Opala, Shahryar was the Chief Technology Officer at RxSavings Solutions, where he led the engineering organization to create technology that helps over 8 million members save money on their prescriptions.
 Shahryar also spent more than a decade at Cerner Corporation, where he held a variety of leadership roles in data warehousing, business intelligence and population health.
 Shahryar was the technology leader responsible for the creation of Cerner’s Third-Party Administrator (TPA) business and developed innovations in real-time claim adjudication, real-time eligibility check, on-site health clinics and wellness programs.
 Shahryar has a BS from Creighton University in Computer Science.

 Dr. Meghan Quint is a multi-functional leader with a diverse background in corporate strategy, data and analytics, and innovation.
 She led several strategic partnerships with Silicon Valley startups to accelerate digital transformation and healthcare innovation at Premera Blue Cross and has held research and instructor positions at various universities with expertise in organizational effectiveness, leadership decision making, corporate culture, and change management.
 She is a master at translating and solving business needs through efficient and automated technical solutions, especially in the healthcare industry.
 She has a PhD and MA in Industrial/Organizational Psychology from Seattle Pacific University and a BA in Business Administration and BS in Psychology from the University of Washington (Seattle).
 She is a champion for women at work and is passionate about leveraging data and technology to improve the US healthcare system.